thoskdbc/Python-Crash-Course/README.md

-Python Crash Course Book - 2nd Edition
+Python Crash Course - 2nd Edition

 Exercises and projects from the book (My solutions)